1st CEB Conducts BDOC During SLTE 1-21

-A U.S. Marine with 1st Combat Engineer Battalion, attached to 4th Marine Regiment, moves on to the next task after detonating explosives to clear an objective in support of the Battalion Distributed Operations Course during Service Level Training Exercise 1-21 at Marine Corps Air Ground Combat Center Twentynine Palms, California, Oct.
-28, 2020.
+U.S. Marine Corps Cpl.
+Saul Arriaga, a team leader with 1st Combat Engineer Battalion, attached to 4th Marine Regiment, oversees clean up after the Battalion Distributed Operations Course during Service Level Training Exercise 1-21 at Marine Corps Air Ground Combat Center Twentynine Palms, California, Oct.
+27, 2020.
 1st CEB conducted BDOC in preparation for Maneuver Warfare Exercise, demonstrating their technical and tactical proficiency during the regiment’s operations.
+Arriaga is a native of Vacaville, California.

 (U.S. Marine Corps photo by Lance Cpl.
 Juan Carpanzano)